ryotoko/sm64-port/README.md

 3. If you get `make: *** No targets specified and no makefile found.
 Stop.`, you are not in the correct directory.
 Make sure the yellow text in the terminal ends with `sm64-port`.
 Use `cd <dir>` to enter the correct directory.
 If you write `ls` you should see all the project files, including `Makefile` if everything is correct.
 4. If you get any error, be sure MSYS2 packages are up to date by executing `pacman -Syu` and `pacman -Su`.
 If the MSYS2 window closes immediately after opening it, restart your computer.
 5. When you execute `gcc -v`, be sure you see `Target: i686-w64-mingw32` or `Target: x86_64-w64-mingw32`.
 If you see `Target: x86_64-pc-msys`, you either opened the wrong MSYS start menu entry or installed the incorrect gcc package.

+For help with building the Wii U version, do not hesitate to join the ForTheUsers Discord Server linked below.

 ### Debugging

 The code can be debugged using `gdb`.
 On Linux install the `gdb` package and execute `gdb <executable>`.
 On MSYS2 install by executing `pacman -S winpty gdb` and execute `winpty gdb <executable>`.
 The `winpty` program makes sure the keyboard works correctly in the terminal.
 Also consider changing the `-mwindows` compile flag to `-mconsole` to be able to see stdout/stderr as well as be able to press Ctrl+C to interrupt the program.
 In the Makefile, make sure you compile the sources using `-g` rather than `-O2` to include debugging symbols.
 See any online tutorial for how to use gdb.
-For the Wii U port, you can log using WHB, which will log to both the console and Udp.
+For the Wii U port, you can log using WHB, which will log to both the console's native OSReport and Udp.

 ## ROM building